iWriteGigs

 Question #18

-A Probing questions tend to be analytical and focused, while solution-oriented questions tend to be casual and social.
+A Probing questions tend to be closed, while solution-oriented questions tend to be open.

 B Probing questions move from general to specific, while solution-oriented questions move from specific to general.